Frequently asked questions

 Can I order a harness colour/size/style that is not in stock?

 Our harnesses are very popular and they come in a very wide variety of styles, colours and sizes.
 We try to keep at least one of each item/colour in stock but we can't always guarantee this due to popularity and/or stock availability at the manufacturer.

 We are happy to accept requests, however due to stock fluctuations there may be a long wait (sometimes up to or over 3 months) if a particular item is not in stock at the manufacturer.

 Special orders may require payment at the time of order.

-We reserve the right to refuse an order for specific items.
+We reserve the right to refuse an order.

-Please note that we may not be able to offer exchanges for items that are not part of our standard stocked items.
-Please contact us to discuss.
+Please note that we may not be able to offer exchanges for items that are not one of our standard stocked products.
+Please email us to discuss.

 Have a question that is not covered here? ...